 Having watched the standard of the other fights, the Italian who won didn’t have the same style, finesse or class as the others and we were sincerely shocked when he was declared the winner.

 I read a blog about visiting the Grand Canyon; an old quarry where crazy individuals can go cliff jumping.
 Sy is one of those crazy people so, with our friends from the UK, we hired a scooter and drove for 40 minutes.
 Imagine my surprise when we arrived and saw a huge caricature panda advertising the Grand Canyon Water Park.

 We spent a couple of hours here but found the local entertainment a little too loud and we had no idea what they were saying.
-There were very few Westerners here but there were plenty of adults having fun, clambering all over the slides and attempting to climb aboard the giant inflatable duck!
+Although there were very few Westerners here, there were plenty of adults having fun.
+People clambered all over the slides and attempted to climb aboard the giant inflatable duck!
 For the brave, there were huge inflatable mountains for you to conquer then either slide or jump down, we spent a bit of time just watching people fall in an ungainly like manner … it was great!

 If you are a regular follower of this blog, you will know how much we love a cat café, well imagine our surprise when we discovered our accommodation had a cat café in reception (no Siamese cats though!)

 All cats were on leads which I had mixed feelings about, but the leads were ridiculously long giving them a lot of freedom to move around and they certainly seemed happy enough.
 The ladies at Banilah clearly loved them, as did we and there were plenty of opportunities to watch them every day.